Idhu Kathirvelan Kadhal: Release

-The film released on 14 February 2014.
+Idhu Kathirvelan Kadhal was released on 14 February 2014, Valentine's Day.
+The film was distributed by Red Giant Movies in Tamil Nadu, and Fox Star Studios internationally.
 It was dubbed into Telugu as Seenugadi Love Story.

 Critical reception

 Baradwaj Rangan wrote for The Hindu, "A few laughs, but overstuffed with subplots".
 Sify wrote, "the story is wafer-thin and weak and none of the characters are well-etched out.
 Every scene looks contrived and manipulated.
 This film doesn't work because it's hard to empathize with any of the characters and the actors fail to rise above the flawed script".
-The New Indian Express wrote, "Idhu Kathirvelan Kadhal may not be a great film.
+Malini Mannath of The New Indian Express wrote, "Idhu Kathirvelan Kadhal may not be a great film.
 But it's a fairly decent family entertainer that wouldn't bore one".

-The Times of India gave 3/5 and wrote, "The film isn't bad per se but displays very little ambition and is only mildly interesting".
-Rediff.com gave 2.5/5 and wrote, "Idhu Kathirvelan Kadhal is a simple love story with a good mix of romance, comedy and sentiment.
+M Suganth of The Times of India gave 3/5 and wrote, "The film isn't bad per se but displays very little ambition and is only mildly interesting".
+S. Saraswathi of Rediff.com gave 2.5/5 and wrote, "Idhu Kathirvelan Kadhal is a simple love story with a good mix of romance, comedy and sentiment.
 Though nothing extraordinary, the film makes a good Valentine's Day watch", calling it a "feel good entertainer".
 IANS gave 2/5 and concluded, "Idhu Kathirvelan Kadhal is a done to death rom-com that hardly entertains".